AntumMT/mod-simple_models/README.md

 #### Helper Methods

 There are some helper methods to make opening & closing door-like nodes simpler.
-They take the parameters `pos` & `new_node`:
+They take the parameters `pos`, `new_node`, & `invert`:

 ```
 simple_models:door_inward_open